Home » Can I Keep Hermit Crabs from The Beach?

 Can I Keep Hermit Crabs from The Beach?

-Beachcombing for shells is fun, but it can come at a cost.
-The next time you pick up a beautiful shell, it may contain a hermit crab, as they use shells on the seafront as condos.
+Beachcombing for shells is fun, but there can be hidden surprises.
+The next time you pick up a shell, it may contain a hermit crab because they use shells on the seafront as a place to live.

-As hermit crabs rarely breed in captivity, 99.9% of them start life on the beach.
+Hermit crabs rarely breed in captivity, with about 99.9% starting life in the wild.

 It’s easy to bring home hermit crabs from the beach accidentally.
-Collecting beautiful, unique shells is a popular pastime for people on vacation, as they make nice souvenirs from a sun-kissed break from reality.
+Collecting beautiful shells is a popular pastime for people on vacation because they make nice souvenirs from a sun-kissed break.

 Wild hermit crabs use shells as protective vessels.
-As per Crustaceana, not many shells on the beach won’t host a hermit crab.
-So, you should always check that the shell is empty.
+According to Crustaceana, few shells on the beach won’t host a hermit crab.
+This means that you must always check the shell is empty.

-If you bring a hermit crab home by accident, you must care for its needs.
-This can take time and effort, and the costs can mount up.
+If you accidentally bring a hermit crab home from the beach, you must meet its basic care needs.
+This can take time and effort, and the costs can be higher than you think.

 hermit crabs from the beach as pets